opensas/mdn-svelte-tutorial/07-typescript-support/Svelte_typescript_support.md

 In this article we took our to-do list application and ported it to TypeScript.

-We first learnt about TypeScript and what advantages its use brings us.
+We first learnt about TypeScript and what advantages it can bring us.
 Then we saw how to create a new Svelte project with TypeScript support.
-We also saw how to convert an already existing Svelte project to use TypeScript, and we did so with our to-do list app.
+We also saw how to convert an existing Svelte project to use TypeScript — our to-do list app.

 We saw how to work with [Visual Studio Code](https://code.visualstudio.com/) and the [Svelte extension](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode) to get features like type checking and auto-completion.
 We also used the `svelte-check` tool to inspect TypeScript issues from the command line.

 In the next article we will learn how to compile and deploy our app to production.
 We will also see which resources are available on line to keep learning Svelte.